Zalaid/Portfolio-ChatAgent/README.md

-# AI Website Chat Agent with Response Evaluation
+# AI Chat Agent with Response Evaluation (Gradio App)

-This project implements a **context-aware AI chat agent** designed to answer questions on a personal website.
-The agent represents the website owner faithfully using their background and LinkedIn profile, and includes an **automated evaluation system** to ensure the quality and relevance of its responses.
+This project implements a **context-aware AI chat agent** using **Gradio**, designed to answer questions about a person’s career, skills, and background.
+The agent represents the user faithfully using their summary and LinkedIn profile, and includes an **automated evaluation system** to ensure the quality and relevance of its responses.

 ---

 ## Features

+- **Gradio-based Chat Interface**:
+  Users can interact with the AI agent through a web-based interface powered by Gradio.

-- **Personalized Chat Agent**:
+- **Personalized AI Agent**:
-  The AI acts as the website owner (`{name}`), providing professional and concise answers about career, skills, background, and experience.
+  The AI acts as the user (`{name}`), providing professional and concise answers about career, skills, and experience.

 - **Context-Aware Responses**:
-  Uses a detailed summary and LinkedIn profile to respond accurately to user questions.
+  Uses a detailed summary and LinkedIn profile to answer questions accurately.

 - **Response Evaluation**:
-  Every response is evaluated for quality and relevance using a separate evaluation schema (`EvaluationSchema`).
-Unacceptable responses are automatically rerun with feedback to improve accuracy.
+  Every response is evaluated for quality using a separate evaluation model (`gpt-4o-mini`).
+Responses that fail evaluation are automatically rerun with feedback for improvement.

 - **Concise Answers**:
-  The agent is instructed to respond **precisely** to user queries, without adding unnecessary information.
+  The agent responds precisely to user queries without adding unnecessary information.

 ---